johnjones4/JohnJonesFour.com/speaking.md

 slug: speaking
 ---

 John is available for speaking engagements upon request.
 In the past, he has spoken on topics such as Drupal, web analytics, and web development process.
-Please [email](mailto:johnjones4@gmail.com) to request John as a speaker at your event.
+Please [contact me](/contact/) to request John as a speaker at your event.

 ### Upcoming: